Siva18jr/Python-for-fun/README.md

-# Python-for-fun
-Interesting and funy things from python
+More intersting things in python coding